anilkumar9494/log/README.md

 creating a IAM USER
 =
-attaches the aws confige
+Iam role attaches the ec2 instance config
 =
 USING Access key ID,Secret access key,
 =

 •	How to use this bash script

-•	# Save Date and Create a ec2 instance in ubentu attach iam role
+•# Save Date and Create a ec2 instance in ubentu attach iam role
 =
 •	Go to ec2 terminal
   Go to path /var/log

+write the bash script logfile to backup,present logfile date,old logfile date,moving folder,moving file moving s3 bucket.
+===
 #!/bin/bash
 #Time of the bash script
 # execution inside